-If it’s your first offense for reckless driving, it’s a class 2 misdemeanor.
+If it’s your first offense for reckless driving in Arizona, it’s a class 2 misdemeanor.
 If it’s your second offense for reckless driving (or an offense like DUI) in 2 years, then it’s a class 1 misdemeanor.

-Reckless driving is a serious traffic offense in that the penalties can become harsher if you incur additional charges.
+IMPORTANT: Reckless driving is a serious traffic offense in that the penalties can become harsher if you incur additional charges.
 Knowing how to handle a reckless driving charge can be the difference between no jail and mandatory jail, increased fines, and license suspension or revocation.
+We strongly encourage consulting with an experienced and skilled Arizona criminal defense attorney.

 A.R.S. § 28-693 Defined